Causal Discovery with Unobserved Confounding and non-Gaussian Data: Graph estimation algorithm

-In the population setting, if the in-degree of each node (counting both directed and bidirected edges) is bounded by some constant $J$, then the total number of tests required is bounded by a polynomial of the number of variables.
+Given an oracle independence test, if the in-degree of each node (counting both directed and bidirected edges) is bounded by some constant $J$, then the total number of tests required is bounded by a polynomial of the number of variables.
 Again, let $\sigma$ be a topological ordering of the nodes consistent with $G$.
-As shown in the proof of Theorem~\ref{thm:mainID}, once all the ancestors of $\sigma^{-1}([z-1])$ have been identified, then we need only test sets $C$ up to size $|\pa(\sigma^{-1}(z))| \leq J$ to certify the parents of $\sigma^{-1}(z)$ and subsequently update $D$.
+As shown in the proof of Theorem~\ref{thm:mainID}, at step $z$, once all the ancestors of $\sigma^{-1}([z-1])$ have been identified, then we need only test sets $C$ up to size $|\pa(\sigma^{-1}(z))| \leq J$ to certify the parents of $\sigma^{-1}(z)$ and subsequently update $D$.
 Thus, $l$, the size of sets considered, will never exceed $J$.
 In between any update to $D$, for each node there will no more than $\sum_{k = 1}^J\binom{p}{k}\leq p^{J}$ sets considered.
 In addition, each time $l$ is incremented, for each node we screen no more than $p-1$ potential siblings using Alg.~\ref{alg:checkInd}.
-By the acyclic assumption, there are at most $p(p-1)/2 < p^2$ ancestral relationships to discover, which would cause an update to $D$.
+By the acyclicity assumption, there are at most $p(p-1)/2 < p^2$ ancestral relationships to discover, which would cause an update to $D$.
 Thus, to fully discover $B$, there will be no more than $p^2 \times p(p^{J} + J p)$ independence tests.
 Once $D$ is fully updated so that $D = B$, then $\widehat{\sib}(v) = \sib(v)$ for all $v \in V$.
 So that for each $v \in V$ there will be at most an additional cycle through all sets with size less than $J$ which will again result in $p(p^J + Jp)$ additional tests.
-Finally, Alg.~\ref{alg:pruneAncest} will check at most $p(p-1)/2$ discovered ancestral relationships.
+We conclude that Alg.~\ref{alg:pruneAncest} will check at most $p(p-1)/2$ discovered ancestral relationships.
 Thus, there must be less than $O(p^{J+3}) $ total independence tests.

 Finally, we note that after a graph has been estimated, the resulting $D$ and empirical covariance of $\gamma$ could be used as estimates for $B$ and $\Omega$.
 Alternatively, the empirical likelihood procedure of~\citet{wang2017empirical} could be used for both point estimates and simultaneous confidence intervals.